finkeissen/finkeissen/README.md

 - verification of claims
 - formal reasoning for LLM systems
 - auditable decision systems

 ---
+## Life
+An architectural art project based on the research program, yet formally independent.
+This project is open to thoughtful contributions under the terms of the license. https://github.com/finkeissen/life

+---
 Status: actively maintained · sequentially evolving · deliberately minimal